Harrison Bader Player Props: Yankees vs. Orioles

-The New York Yankees and Harrison Bader, who went 1-for-4 with a home run and two RBI last time in action, take on Kyle Bradish and the Baltimore Orioles at Yankee Stadium, Tuesday at 7:05 PM ET.
+On Wednesday, Harrison Bader (.205 batting average in his past 10 games, with two home runs, a walk and six RBI) and the New York Yankees face the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
+First pitch is at 7:05 PM ET.

-He notched a home run while going 1-for-4 in his last game against the Reds.
+He had two hits (going 2-for-4 with a home run and two RBI) in his most recent appearance against the Orioles.

 Harrison Bader Game Info & Props vs. the Orioles